• About

 22 Wednesday Aug 2018

-Posted by Dave Gardner in Wisdom Wednesday
+Posted Wisdom Wednesday

-“It is health that is real wealth and not pieces of gold and silver.” – Mahatma Gandhi
+in“It is health that is real wealth and not pieces of gold and silver.” – Mahatma Gandhi

 Read more at https://www.brainyquote.com/quotes/mahatma_gandhi_109078?src=t_health